Thomas Culpeper: Royal service

-From 1537–1541, Culpeper was given several gifts, including keeper of the manor at Penshurst Palace and property in Kent, Essex, Gloucestershire and Wiltshire.
+From 1537–1541, Culpeper was given several gifts, including the office of keeper of the manor at Penshurst Palace and property in Kent, Essex, Gloucestershire and Wiltshire.

 Supposed affair with Catherine Howard

-In 1540, Culpeper caught the attention of Henry's new young bride, Catherine Howard, and by 1541 they were spending time together, often alone and late at night, aided and abetted by Catherine's lady-in-waiting, Lady Rochford, the widowed sister-in-law of Anne Boleyn.
-The affair caused the downfall of all involved.

-Culpeper had close access to the Queen's apartments and often came into contact with the Queen and her attendants.
-Thomas Culpeper was first introduced into Catherine Howard's personal life in March 1541, Henry went on a trip to Dover and left Catherine behind at Greenwich.
+In 1540, Culpeper caught the attention of Henry's young new bride, Catherine Howard, and by 1541 they were spending time together, often alone and late at night, aided and abetted by Catherine's lady-in-waiting, Lady Rochford, the widowed sister-in-law of Anne Boleyn.
+Culpeper had access to the Queen's apartments and often came into contact with the Queen and her attendants.
+In March 1541 Henry went to Dover and left Catherine behind at Greenwich.
 At this time Culpeper began asking favours of Catherine.
 The private meetings between them are thought to have begun sometime around May of that same year.
-Lady Rochford, arranged the meetings between Culpeper and Catherine.
-On these occasions only she and another lady-in-waiting, Katherine Tilney, were allowed entrance to the Queen's chamber.
+On these occasions only Lady Rochford and another lady-in-waiting, Katherine Tilney, were allowed entrance to the Queen's chamber.

-On 30 June, Catherine and Henry travelled north to York in the hope of meeting James V of Scotland.
+On 30 June, Catherine and Henry travelled north on progress with the intention of meeting James V of Scotland at York.
 They arrived at Lincoln on 9 August, where Culpeper met Catherine for another secret meeting in her bedchamber.
-These meetings continued in Pontefract Castle, after the court arrived on 23 August.
-It is believed that the letter Catherine sent to Culpeper was sent during these proceedings.
-In this letter she wishes to know how he is and is troubled that he is ill.
-Catherine also writes: "I never longed so muche for [a] thynge as I do to se you and to speke wyth you, the wyche I trust shal be shortely now," and "my trust ys allway in you that you wolbe as you have promysed me..."
+These meetings continued in Pontefract Castle, after the court arrived there on 23 August.
+It is believed that the letter Catherine sent to Culpeper was sent at this time.
+In this letter she wished to know how he was, and is troubled that he is ill.
+Catherine also wrote: "I never longed so muche for [a] thynge as I do to se you and to speke wyth you, the wyche I trust shal be shortely now," and "my trust ys allway in you that you wolbe as you have promysed me..."